-Readings and videos: Readings and videos provide you with background material that will help make your experience in class more rewarding.
+Readings: Readings provide you with background material that will help make your experience in class more rewarding.
 They are listed by topic in the section "Detailed material" below.
 The material comes from four sources:

 Textbook: Andrew Abel, Ben Bernanke, and Dean Croushore, Macroeconomics, Pearson, 10th Edition, 2020.
 The textbook is available for rent at: